The Value of Formal Training in Your Organization

 But can you really tell if the training worked?
 If it sunk in?
 Some employees may have understood everything they were taught while others may have spent their time doodling or texting.
 This is where performance management should be applied in a specific and measurable way to prove if the training was worth it.
 Learning should be integrated with performance reviews for maximum employee development.

 Take the case of Bill, a reliable and decently productive employee for an engineering firm.
 He recently went through a department-wide training class on a new analysis system that will allow employees to enter and analyze engineering specifications twice as fast.
 His management team, however, wanted to make sure the training was worth it, so they decided to integrate performance management.

 With accurate performance management systems, formal training can be measured and appraised for its effectiveness.
 Targeted performance reviews can test if employees who have been through the training are implementing what they were taught, are more productive, and are meeting designated goals.
 Rather than using a multiple choice test, formal training should be tested through measurable productivity goals.
-Goals based on the training can be set for the entire company, the department, or just for the individual, and the progress towards those goals can be tracked.
+Training can be set for individual, company, or department goals, and then track success.

 Tweet This: How to test the effectiveness of your training program:

 Management hopes Bill, and all the employees who undertook the new training, will implement their new skills for greater productivity.
 They use their performance management system to set individual goals for productivity.

 360 degree feedback systems should also play a role in complementing formal training.
 By opening a channel of feedback between managers who expect training to be implemented, and employees trying to apply what they have learned, the opportunities to learn continue, and the training can be furthered.
 Through feedback surveys, managers can find out if employees understood their training and are ready to use it in their work.